-Section 1 is this introduction.
+Chapter 1 is this introduction.

-Section 2 discusses the data format: XML.
+Chapter 2 discusses the data format: XML.

-Section 3 introduces terminology: the anatomy of a PPML document, job, etc.
+Chapter 3 introduces terminology: the anatomy of a PPML document, job, etc.

-Section 4 then presents the structure of PPML data, down to the level where documents are composed of pages.
+Chapter 4 then presents the structure of PPML data, down to the level where documents are composed of pages.

-Section 5 presents the make-up of the PPML page, including "Objects" and "Marks," the printable page image elements that go onto pages.
-The language features in this section are the source of the power of the PPML language.
+Chapter 5 presents the make-up of the PPML page, including "Objects" and "Marks," the printable page image elements that go onto pages.
+The language features in this chapter are the source of the power of the PPML language.

-Section 6 presents the Print Layout elements: page size, sheet size, imposition, step and repeat.
+Chapter 6 presents the Print Layout elements: page size, sheet size, imposition, step and repeat.

-Section 7 discusses Production Specifications: aspects of how the finished document is "manufactured."
+Chapter 7 discusses Production Specifications: aspects of how the finished document is "manufactured."

-Section 8 discusses Resources - the additional items such as fonts that are required for production of the pages.
+Chapter 8 discusses Resources - the additional items such as fonts that are required for production of the pages.

-1.3 Notation used in this document
+1.4 Notation used in this document